stadium-software/datagrid-inline-edit/README.md

 ```
 4. Drag the Global Script called "EditableRow" into the event script
 5. Complete the Input properties for the script
-   1. DataGridClass: The classname you assigned to the *DataGrid*
+   1. DataGridClass: The unique classname you assigned to the *DataGrid*
    2. EditColumnHeader: The header of the Edit column
    3. FormFields: Select the *List* called "FormFields" from the dropdown
    4. IdentityColumnHeader: The header of the column that uniquely identifies each row (e.g. ID)